orionrobots/orionrobots.github.io/wiki/cybermaster.md

 </p>
 <p>It is likely that CyberMaster does not support the active sensor modes the RCX can.
 It has 3 input sensor pads, but the three touch sensors that come with it have resistors (which is useful), so these three ports may only effectively be one real hardware port.
 </p>
 <p>This set was long discontinued, and has become fairly rare, although they can occasionally be found on eBay.
-The fact that Lego packaged it with a Technic Minifig, and put it in a very unique metallic carry case means that they are among some of the more prized and collectable Lego sets. <a class="wiki" href="/wiki/orionrobots.html" title="About OrionRobots">OrionRobots</a> acquired our set via eBay, but only have the German version of the software.
+The fact that Lego packaged it with a Technic Minifig, and put it in a very unique metallic carry case means that they are among some of the more prized and collectible Lego sets. <a class="wiki" href="/wiki/orionrobots.html" title="About OrionRobots">OrionRobots</a> acquired our set via eBay, but only have the German version of the software.
 If someone (Lego company?) could donate an English Language version of the CD - we would be very grateful.
 </p>
 <p>It is also likely that the Cybermaster uses the same Hitachi H8/300 microcontroller as the RCX.
 </p>